peace-maker/smrpg/README.md

 		"database"			"smrpg"
 	}
 ```
 * Start your server.
 The core config files are generated in [mod]/cfg/sourcemod/ and the config files for the single upgrades in [mod]/cfg/sourcemod/smrpg.
+See the Wiki for [a description of convars](https://github.com/peace-maker/smrpg/wiki/ConVar-list).
 * Next to the above generated config files there are additional config files in [mod]/addons/sourcemod/configs/smrpg.

 # Compile requirements